gabeo13/SQLAlchemy-ORM-Flask-API/README.md

     * Query the dates and temperature observations of the most active station for the last year of data.
     * Return a JSON list of temperature observations (TOBS) for the previous year.

-> /api/v1.0/<start> and /api/v1.0/<start>/<end>
+> /api/v1.0/start_date and /api/v1.0/start_date/end_date

-    * Return a JSON list of the minimum temperature, the average temperature, and the max temperature for a given start or start-end range.
+    * Return a JSON list of the minimum temperature, the average temperature, and the max temperature for a given start_date or start_date-end_date range.

-    * When given the start only, calculate TMIN, TAVG, and TMAX for all dates greater than and equal to the start date.
+    * When given the start_date only, calculate TMIN, TAVG, and TMAX for all dates greater than and equal to the start date.
+Input dates must be iso format (YYYY-MM-DD).

-    * When given the start and the end date, calculate the TMIN, TAVG, and TMAX for dates between the start and end date inclusive.
+    * When given the start_date and the end_date, calculate the TMIN, TAVG, and TMAX for dates between the start and end date inclusive.
+Input dates must be iso format (YYYY-MM-DD).